S4F4Y4T/Frontend-Boilerplate/README.md

 ### Built With

-In this boilerplate i used both tasks runner gulp and npm scripts to automated my common tasks.
+In this boilerplate i used both tasks runner GULP version 4 and npm scripts to automated my common tasks.
 Tasks runner are configured to run the following functions

 * Compile SCSS to css
-* Beautify
+* Beautify css and js
 * Autoprefix and minify the CSS file
 * Minify Js
 * Minify Images
-* Watch your SCSS files directory compile on changes
+* Watch your SCSS and JS files directory and auto compile on changes
-* Browser sync to auto refresh browser after any changes
+* Browser sync to auto reload browser after any changes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>